ZroIsHere/preasyboard-wingsemu-api/README.md

 ## Features

 - Contains all non-risky grpc services (except for warehouses, these have to be handled with care).
-- With an encryption system with a public and private key (you must obtain yours from the PreasyBoard page).
+- With an assymetric encryption (you must obtain your key from the PreasyBoard page).
 - Built on .NET 7 (can in a future also be compiled as native code, see [here][Net7Aot]).

 ## Contributors